Skip Ribbon Commands

 Remember

-Basketball and volleyball injuries can be prevented when fair play is encouraged and the rules of the game are enforced.
-Also, athletes should use the appropriate equipment and safety guidelines should always be followed.
+Basketball and volleyball injuries can be prevented when fair play is encouraged, and the rules of the game are enforced, athletes use the appropriate equipment and safety guidelines are consistently followed.

 Last Updated